trombik/ansible-role-apt_repo/README.md

-# ansible-role-apt_repo
+# `ansible-role-apt_repo`

 Add apt keys and apt repositories.

 ## Debian and PPA

-The role, deliverately, does not support adding PPA repositories in Debian.
+The role, deliberately, does not support adding PPA repositories in Debian.

 # Requirements